CrowdHailer/plinth_cloudflare/README.md

 The BEAM is very capable for building large distributed systems, however the core abstractions of processes and GenServers are bound to a machine.
 If the machine running a process dies it the applications responsiblity to handle restart, data durability and consistency.

+Should a permanent actor keep calls in the mailbox to callers who are transient?
+Should any callers be transient.
+Client has session id that it uses to reconnect, include idempotency key

 The following sections are some rough notes I have made build on cloudflare.
 I hope to turn them into more structured guidance with time.

 ### Maximum outbound connections